AbdullahBakir97/Weather--App-django-vue.js/README.md

 - Show current temperature, wind speed, precipitation probability, and more.
 - Toggle to view a full weather report with additional details.
 - Use a slider to view weather forecast for upcoming days.
+- Search input for entering the desired location to fetch weather data.

 ## Technologies Used